cakephp/docs/en/tutorials-and-examples/blog/blog.rst

    though the instructions for using other servers should be very similar.
 We might have to play a little with the server configuration, but most folks can get Cake up and running without any configuration at all.
-Make sure you have PHP5.2.8 or greater.
+Make sure you have PHP 5.2.8 or greater.
 #.
 A database server.
 We're going to be using MySQL server in this
    tutorial.
 You'll need to know enough about SQL in order to create a
    database: Cake will be taking the reins from there.
 Since we're using MySQL,